Kenneth Jernigan Library

 A complete record is maintained of all titles sent to the subscriber, thus assuring no duplication of future mailings.

 Mailings usually include at least four titles.
 Schools and teachers may request additional books.
-Please indicate on application.
+Please indicate specifics on the application.

 For reasons beyond our control a book may be mailed damaged or with missing pages.
 We would appreciate it if you call it to our attention.
 Repairs can then be made when the book is returned.

-The Kenneth Jernigan Library for Blind Children considers it a privilege to serve you.
+The Kenneth Jernigan Library for Blind Children and Adults considers it a privilege to serve you.
 We welcome you and hope you will enjoy our books.